LOADING ...

 Bắt đầu làm bài nào

-In the year '98, when our were great
+In the year '98, our troubles were great

 It was to be a Milesian.